-The $PM{10}$ exceedances listed in Table 3-1 were generally accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the active portion of the landfill.
-Wind data from the Landfill site for all exceedance days are plotted as a wind rose overlay in Figure 3-1, which is an aerial image of the Landfill.
-The majority of the winds were from the northwest, passing directly over working areas of the landfill.
-A smaller, but still significant, proportion of the winds were from the north sector.
+significant, proportion of the winds were from the north sector.
 Wind speeds were highest when the wind direction was from the northwest and from the north.
-In Figure 3-1, the center point of the wind rose diagram is directly over the location of the monitoring trailer on the south berm site.
+In Figure 3-1, the center point of the wind rose diagram is directly over the location of the monitoring trailer on the Landfill site.

 Figure 3-1.
-Wind rose from exceedance days during eight continuous monitoring years at the Landfill monitoring site, illustrating the fetch that encompasses working portions of the landfill.
+Wind rose from exceedance days during nine continuous monitoring years at the Landfill monitoring site, illustrating the fetch that encompasses working portions of the landfill.
 Wind speed units are mph.
-The wind rose center point is directly over the location of the landfill monitoring site.
+The wind rose center point is directly over the location of the Landfill site.